 - 1.1.
-Membership of ITEC shall consist of four elected Faculty members; a Dean from the Dean of Faculty Office (voting); the Vice President for Information Services & CIO (non-voting); the College Librarian or proxy (non-voting); the Director of Educational Technology (non-voting); and two student members, nominated by the Student Government Association (voting). - 1.2.
-Faculty membership of ITEC shall consist of: one Faculty member from the Arts division; one Faculty member from the Humanities division; one Faculty member from the Social Science division; and one Faculty member from the Science division. - 1.3.
-Faculty members of ITEC shall serve for a term of 3 years with one or two members elected each year.
+Membership of LITC shall consist of four elected Faculty members; a Dean from the Dean of Faculty Office (voting); the Vice President for Information Services & CIO (non-voting); the College Librarian or proxy (non-voting); the Director of Research, Instruction, Technology or proxy (non-voting); and two student members, nominated by the Student Government Association (voting). - 1.2.
+Faculty membership of LITC shall consist of: one Faculty member from the Arts division; one Faculty member from the Humanities division; one Faculty member from the Science division; and one Faculty member from the Science division. - 1.3.
+Faculty members of LITC shall serve for a term of 3 years with one or two members elected each year.

 - 2.1.
-It shall be the responsibility of ITEC to determine and articulate faculty priorities related to information services in the context of teaching, learning, and research.
+It shall be the responsibility of LITC to determine and articulate faculty priorities related to the Library and information technology in the context of teaching, learning, and research.
 In particular: - 2.1.a.
-ITEC will advance faculty priorities as they relate to library collections, information literacy, and technology in the context of teaching, learning, research, and major college-wide initiatives. - 2.1.b.
-ITEC will articulate faculty priorities as they relate to teaching, learning, and research, and work with appropriate Information Services and other administrative staff by: - 2.1.b.i.
+LITC will advance faculty priorities as they relate to library collections, information literacy, and technology in the context of teaching, learning, research, and major college-wide initiatives. - 2.1.b.
+LITC will articulate faculty priorities as they relate to teaching, learning, and research, and work with appropriate Library and information technology administrative staff by: - 2.1.b.i.
 Providing consultation and input during the budget planning process and monitoring budget implementation, as related to faculty priorities, and - 2.1.b.ii.
 Reporting to the full faculty and to relevant administrative staff progress in meeting faculty priorities as related to teaching, learning, and research. - 2.2.
-It shall be the responsibility of ITEC to determine and articulate faculty priorities as related to strategic and budgetary planning for information services infrastructure, systems, and support that address the needs of faculty as well as other members of the Trinity community.
+It shall be the responsibility of LITC to determine and articulate faculty priorities as related to strategic and budgetary planning the Library and information technology infrastructure, systems, and support that address the needs of faculty as well as other members of the Trinity community.
 In particular: - 2.2.a.
-ITEC shall participate in developing strategic, budgetary, and operational planning for services that affect faculty; and - 2.2.b.
-ITEC shall monitor support and planning for all shared services that affect faculty, and will work with committees and administrative structures to ensure that these systems provide appropriate support for faculty. - 2.3.
-ITEC shall in the course of exercising its responsibilities monitor the broad issues of information services support at Trinity and more generally monitor information services issues as they relate to any aspect of the College's operation.
-Within that context, ITEC may: - 2.3.a.
+LITC shall participate in developing strategic, budgetary, and operational planning for services that affect faculty; and - 2.2.b.
+LITC shall monitor support and planning for all shared services that affect faculty, and will work with committees and administrative structures to ensure that these systems provide appropriate support for faculty. - 2.3.
+LITC shall in the course of exercising its responsibilities monitor the broad issues of Library and information technology support at Trinity and more generally monitor Library and information technology issues as they relate to any aspect of the College's operation.
+Within that context, LITC may: - 2.3.a.
 Request and review information or analyses from relevant college administrative staff to review budget or to monitor performance or end-user experiences; - 2.3.b.
 Request and review information or analyses from relevant faculty committees; - 2.3.c.
-Request and review information or analyses from other educational institutions or organizations, such as EDUCAUSE, CLAC, and CLIR; - 2.3.d.
+Request and review information or analyses from other educational institutions or organizations related to the Library and information technology; - 2.3.d.
 Engage outside consulting support; and - 2.3.e.
-Receive and review complaints from faculty regarding information services, and take appropriate action. - 2.4.
-ITEC shall communicate with other faculty committees on issues related to information services, and in particular apprise and advocate for action from other committees when new information services opportunities emerge. - 2.5.
-ITEC shall provide the faculty in writing its specific priorities relating to both teaching, learning, and research, and to strategic and budgetary planning for infrastructure, systems and support.
+Receive and review complaints from faculty regarding the Library and information technology, and take appropriate action. - 2.4.
+LITC shall communicate with other faculty committees on issues related to the Library and information technology, and in particular apprise and advocate for action from other committees when new information services opportunities emerge.

+2.5.
+LITC shall provide the faculty in writing its specific priorities relating to both teaching, learning, and research, and to strategic and budgetary planning for infrastructure, systems and support.
 Such report shall be prepared and distributed at least annually.